xpress-embedo/ESP32/ESP-IDF/ESP32_TrafficController/README.md

   ![Side-2](docs/gui_side_2.png)

   To go back to all traffic screen, one can swipe left or swipe right, untill the all traffic screen is visible.
+3. **Serial Communication Task**: This task receives the data from the Serial/UART Port of the ESP32 (in this case `UART_NUM_0`) and parse the data as mentioned above and displays this data on the TFT screen using `Graphical Management Task`.
+4. **MQTT Communication Task**: Once WiFi is connected ESP32 tries to connect with the free MQTT server `test.mosquitto.org` and if the connection is successful all the communication of data will be wireless over the internet, and if communication is not successful we have serial communication as backup.
+This task also receives the MQTT data sent by Python Application and parse this data as mentioned above and displays this data on TFT screen using `Graphical Management Task`.

 ## Pin Out
 The Greem Yellow and Red LEDs for each side is also driven by ESP32 using the GPIO pins, this information is present in `main.c` file of the project and is as shown below.